Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 On this page the user selects a county from a dropdown menu.
 This makes a table appear that displays GGS units within that region that have collected locations.<br>
 The table ranks the units according to the number of locations they have collected.<br>
 The top three units get gold, silver and bronze stars.<br>
-If two or more units have the same number of locations they get the same ranking and star. <br>
+If two or more units have collected the same number of locations they get the same ranking and star. <br>

 6. The `<UserGuide/>` page<br>
 This simply contains text that tells the user how to use the app.